What Long-Term Care Insurance (LTCI) Alternatives are available if you are less than healthy?

 • Outpatient Surgery.

 Hospital Indemnity benefits are extremely limited and require hospital confinement.
 A typical Hospital Indemnity plan will pay you between $100 and $750 per day for a plan covering three to twenty-one (21) days.
 If you have 21 days at $750 per day (21 times $750), your maximum benefit per eligible confinement is $15,750.
-If the policy has a restoration of benefits feature, the policy will restore benefits after 60 days of no hospital confinement.
+If the policy includes a restoration of benefits feature, most would restore benefits after 60 days of no hospital confinement.

 Linked Benefit Riders